charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P56 --> P58
 P57["[findHq]"]
 P57 --> P58
-P58["We established our Rock Raider HQ, but<br/>We constructed our base and were ready to begin mining.
-Unfortunately,"] P58 --> P59
+P58["&bull; We established our Rock Raider HQ, but<br/>&bull; We constructed our base and were ready to begin mining.
+Unfortunately,"]
+P58 --> P59
 P58 --> P61
 P58 --> P63